 Florida students have a bright future!

-The Sunshine state was named 2017’s number one state in the nation for higher education by US News & World Report.
+The Sunshine state ranks first in the nation for higher education by US News & World Report.
 The rankings look at factors such as tuition costs and graduate rates, areas where the state really excels.

-Florida already has a lot to offer, and the ranking serves as inspiration, officials have said, to boost spending on financial aid and increasing the faculty budget.
-The state is committed to continued improvement.
+Florida has a lot to offer, and the ranking serves as inspiration to boost spending on financial aid and increasing and continued improvement.

 Overview of Higher Education in Florida

-Florida is home to 229 colleges and universities.
-A 2015-2016 report from the National Center for Education Statistics (NES) reports that of the 229 institutions, 42 are public, 77 are non-profit, and 110 are for-profit.
+Florida is home to 181 colleges and universities.
+A 2018-2019 report from the National Center for Education Statistics (NES) indicates that of the 181 institutions, 43 are public, 65 are non-profit, and 73 are for-profit.